BrianPugh/cyclopts/docs/source/parameters.rst

    def zero(size: Annotated[ByteSize, Parameter(validator=must_be_multiple_of_4096)]):
        pass

-Python interprets this type annotation as:
+Python automatically flattens out annotations, so this is interpreted as:

 .. code-block:: python